derekblair/ILPDFKit/Readme.md

   For this version, all features are considered experimental.
 Expanded features and documentation will be released in subsequent versions.

-  * View PDF forms (Button, Text, and Choice)
+  * View and interact with PDF forms (Button, Text, and Choice)
   * Support for JavaScript PDF actions (A, E and K keys)
-  * Save form data to the original PDF file.
+  * Save form data to the original PDF file (Uncompressed PDF files only)
+  * Created XML respresentation of all forms and data for form submission.

 ## Future Features
   * Support for signature forms.